-- For all non-research assessment items produced as part of an graduate coursework course, the standard University’s Unit Coursework Units: Assessment Security and Record Keeping Procedures apply.
+- For all non-research assessment items produced as part of an graduate coursework course, the University's standard record keeping processes apply, as outlined in the Marking and Feedback Procedure.

 - These details of the School or Centre retention and loan of graduate theses and research projects, and the process for borrowing such material, is to be communicated to graduate coursework students by the relevant School/Centre Education Coordinator or Honours Coordinator.